 What is considered fat for a horse?
 You can determine if your horse is overweight by using the Hennecke body condition scoring system.
 This visual and physical examination assesses the amount of fat present in critical areas of the horse’s body.

 We detailed this system’s nine categories in our article on How to Bulk up your Horse with Muscle and Weight.
 In summary, a horse with fat deposits along the neck, around the withers and shoulders, and over the ribs and back would benefit from losing weight.

-You can also use a weight tape to get a rough idea of your horse’s weight and use the table below to compare that to the optimum weight for different breeds.
+You can also use a weight tape (Amazon) to get a rough idea of your horse’s weight and use the table below to compare that to the optimum weight for different breeds.
 Please note that this is not a scientific resource and shouldn’t be relied upon as the only method for determining if your horse is overweight.

 Optimal Horse Weight by Breed:

 Using the Cresty Neck Score to Determine Obesity

 The standardized Cresty Neck Score can help you establish if insulin resistance is causing your horse’s weight gain.
 This approach requires a visual and physical assessment of the fat deposits along the neck.
 These are associated with increased insulin resistance, which may increase the horse’s risk of laminitis and Equine Metabolic Syndrome (EMS).

 #0 A healthy horse will have no visible crest.
 There will be no movement or flexibility along the top of the neck when palpitated.

 #1 There is no visible crest, but you will feel a slight filling when performing a physical examination.

 #2 The crest is visible and shows an even fat distribution from the poll to the withers.
 The crest will feel flexible and move from side to side when palpitated.